 The Singapore government announced in its latest budget further incentives to encourage businesses to take an interest in nurturing societies and communities in which they operate.
 It offered businesses an additional 150% tax deduction on wages and incidental expenses if they sent their employees to volunteer or are sent on secondment.
-Further details will be announced in June 2016, but, essentially it is giving businesses the same take breaks as donating cash.
+Essentially it is giving businesses the same tax breaks as donating cash.

 Late last year, Links International implemented a volunteering programme that encourages Links employees to spend a half-day per quarter volunteering.
 While this is just a start, it is something that we believe in and can build on, and we have already seen some benefits across the region.
 Most recently, here in Singapore, we volunteered at Willing Hearts, an organisation that provides daily meals and support to the underprivileged, the needy and other marginalised members of Singapore’s society.
 Most specifically, their soup kitchen serves around 4,500 daily meals, seven days a week.
 We helped to pack bread and peel buckets of hard-boiled eggs.
 We had a great day out as a team and felt we were contributing to a very worthy cause.